marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ```

-It is important to note that when not sure about the resolution of a conflict:
+It is important to note that when feeling unsure about the resolution of a conflict:

 * reflog keeps previous states so it will always be possible to undo things
 * the conflict resolution can be aborted using `git merge --abort`.

 ## Rebasing